 I am an Associate Professor of Atmospheric Science in the Department of Geography and Earth Sciences.
 I grew up in central Indiana and became fascinated with the weather at an young age.
 My early motivation in meteorology was to study the Antarctic ozone hole, but a series of circumstances and opportunities during my pursuit of an undergraduate degree at Purdue University pulled me toward hurricanes and severe weather.
 Since then, I have never looked back.
 During graduate school at Colorado State University, I had the opportunity to visit the NOAA Hurricane Research Division on an annual basis and to participate in their field program, during which they fly through tropical cyclones.
 An incredible experience!
 Since completing my graduate studies, living in Florida, Iowa, and North Carolina has diversified my scientific interests into the societal impacts of weather and urban meteorology.

-My teaching interests include the areas of tropical, radar, mesoscale, and synoptic meteorology, as well as atmospheric thermodynamics.
-I am a faculty advisor for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).
+My teaching interests include the areas of tropical, mesoscale radar, urban, and synoptic meteorology, as well as atmospheric thermodynamics and instrumentation.
+I am a faculty adviser for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).

 For more information about me, my classes, or my research please click on the tabs above (below the header).
 To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links to your right.